markomitranic/docker-mac-vagrant/README.md

 ## Usage

 There are various ways to code in this setup.
+I have outlined my decisions in a [thorough article](https://medium.com/homullus/docker-for-mac-performance-diy-d4m-e4232ca8b671).

 ### Naked
 You can just go oldschool and keep coding on your local machine.
 Use your editor of choice.
 All the files will be sync-ed over to the containers at nearly native speeds.